How does a student qualify for Title 1 services?

 Think of parent involvement as having three levels.
 The first level requires minimal effort, but is very important to your child.
 It involves attending school functions like open house, game nights, music programs and parent/teacher conferences.

 The second level is the most effective parent involvement and that involves active, intentional effort to work with, or tutor, your child.
 It definitely includes reading to your child, which is the most important activity you can do together.
 It is also providing encouragement, study time and space, along with the monitoring of homework such as checking agenda books, helping to study spelling words, or finishing math assignments.

 The third level of parent involvement would include the act of volunteering in the classroom or taking an active role in decision-making groups like the PTO, PAC (Title 1's Parent Advisory Committee), the district's Curriculum Advisory Council, or others.

 What is the PAC?

-PAC stands for Parent Advisory Council.
+PAC stands for Parent Advisory Committee.
 It is a small group of parents who are willing to work with the Title 1 lead teacher to plan Title 1 activities for the year.
 It consists of two meetings, a fall meeting to plan and a spring meeting to evaluate the success of the parent involvement activities and make recommendations for the next year.